 If you’re not a fan of coconut flavor in your savory dishes, like chicken or beef, this refined butter-flavored oil from Nutiva is a lifesaver.
 It has all of the benefits of coconut oil without the coconut taste.
 It tastes just like a rich, creamy butter, also making it a great butter substitute for baking, spreading on toast, and drizzling on top of popcorn.

-The butter flavor itself is made from a combination of vegan-friendly natural ingredients, so it’s completely dairy-free and without any harmful chemicals or additives.
+The butter flavor itself is made from a combination of vegan-friendly natural ingredients, so it’s completely dairy-free.

 Best Budget: Happy Belly Organic Virgin Coconut Oil

-Thrive Market Organic Virgin Coconut Oil is a versatile, high-quality option that’s ideal for any kitchen job.
-If you don’t love the tropical flavor of coconut but want to reap its health benefits, try Wildly Organic Refined Coconut Oil.
+Thrive Market Organic Virgin Coconut Oil (view at Thrive Market) is a versatile, high-quality option that’s ideal for any kitchen job.
+If you don’t love the tropical flavor of coconut, try Wildly Organic Refined Coconut Oil (view at Amazon).
 The brand relies only on steam to refine the oil, creating a milder taste and a higher smoke point.

 Why Trust The Spruce Eats?